Keoffor/geoip-nginx/README.md

 Your client is a *fictional* company called ***Graviton Sciences Corp***.
 They are a [La Jolla, CA](https://www.google.com/search?q=La+Jolla%2C+CA) based materials science start-up.
 Graviton researches, synthesizes, and manufactures novel metallic alloys, thin films, and dielectrics.
 These engineered materials are used in the power generation, aerospace, and Satellite Communications (SatCom) industries.

-Graviton has 5 customers which include SpaceX, NRG, Inmarsat, Nasa's Jet Propulsion Laboratory (JPL), and Sandia National Labs.
+Graviton has 5 customers which include [SpaceX](https://www.spacex.com/), [NRG](https://www.nrg.com/), [Inmarsat](https://www.inmarsat.com/en/index.html), [Nasa JPL](https://www.jpl.nasa.gov/), and [Sandia National Labs](https://www.sandia.gov/).
 Given the sensitive nature of their work, Graviton no longer maintains a public facing website.

 In 2021, their IT guy, Jim Dev, created 5 shell scripts that configured, tested, and deployed a proof-of-concept for Graviton's [extranet](https://www.lumapps.com/modern-intranet/difference-intranet-vs-extranet/).
 The extranet was built on the LEMP (Linux, NGINX, MySQL, and PHP) stack.
 It was hosted in-house, at the company's headquarters in La Jolla.
 Its purpose was to manage secure communication amongst Graviton's remote employees and customers.